sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ *Backlog1*: Compare the customers with late payment and without late payment based on their individual background data (e.g. income, family, housing, education) –2 points (planned for the next two weeks)

-♣ *Backlog2*: Analyze the credit behavior from Credit Bureau among different segments of the population –4 points (planned for the next two weeks)
+♣ *Backlog2*: Analyze the credit behavior from Credit Bureau of late-payment population and non-late-payment population –4 points (planned for the next two weeks)

 ♣ *Backlog3*: Analyze the previous loan applications of the customers and study the correlation between previous loan application situation and late-payment behavior of future loans –4 points